EU Licensed4.8/5

 • Pain

-• Seizures (even in patients who do not have epilepsy)
+• Seizures (even if you do not have epilepsy)

-The BNF recommends withdrawing gabapentin gradually over at least one week.
-For patients who have been on higher doses or longer courses, a slower taper over several weeks may be appropriate.
+The BNF advises stopping gabapentin gradually over at least one week.
+If you have taken higher doses or for longer, a slower taper may be better.
+This could take several weeks.

 Recommended approach:

-• Reduce the dose by no more than 300 mg every 4 days (faster tapers should be supervised)
+• Reduce the dose by no more than 300 mg every 4 days.
+A faster taper needs supervision.

-• If withdrawal symptoms develop, slow the taper or hold at the current dose until symptoms settle
+• If you get withdrawal symptoms, slow the taper.
+Or stay at the current dose until symptoms improve.

-• Keep in regular contact with your GP during the withdrawal period
+• Keep in regular contact with your GP during withdrawal.

-• Never adjust the dose without medical advice
+• Never change your dose without medical advice.

-If you are struggling with withdrawal, your prescriber can provide a personalised tapering plan.
-In some cases, temporary use of other medications may be needed to manage withdrawal symptoms.
+If you struggle with withdrawal, your prescriber can give you a personal plan.
+Sometimes, other medicines may be needed temporarily.
+These help manage withdrawal symptoms.

 How to get gabapentin on the NHS

-Gabapentin is available on NHS prescription from your GP or a hospital specialist.
+You can get gabapentin on an NHS prescription.
+Your GP or a hospital specialist can prescribe it.
 Here is what to expect.

 The prescribing process:

-• Your GP or specialist will assess whether gabapentin is appropriate for your condition
+• Your GP or specialist will check if gabapentin is right for you.

-• If prescribed, you will receive instructions on how to take it and how the dose will be increased
+• If prescribed, you will get instructions on how to take it.
+You will also learn how the dose will increase.

-• As a controlled substance, you will need a new prescription each time (no automatic repeats)
+• It is a controlled substance.
+You will need a new prescription each time.
+No automatic repeats are allowed.

 Costs:

-• If you pay for NHS prescriptions, the standard charge applies (currently per item per dispensing)
+• If you pay for NHS prescriptions, the standard charge applies.
+This is per item per dispensing.

-• If you are exempt from prescription charges (e.g. over 60, on certain benefits, or with a pre-payment certificate), gabapentin is free
+• Gabapentin is free if you are exempt from prescription charges.
+For example, if you are over 60, on certain benefits, or have a pre-payment certificate.

-• Gabapentin is available generically, so it is relatively inexpensive for the NHS
+• Gabapentin is available generically.
+This makes it relatively cheap for the NHS.

 Monitoring and reviews:

-• Blood tests may be requested if you have kidney problems or are on long-term treatment
+• You may need blood tests if you have kidney problems.
+This also applies if you are on long-term treatment.

-• You should attend reviews to discuss effectiveness, side effects and whether to continue
+• Attend reviews to discuss how well it works.
+Talk about side effects and whether to continue.

 Private prescriptions:

-Gabapentin can also be prescribed privately, but the same controlled substance regulations apply.
-Private prescriptions for gabapentin must comply with Schedule 3 requirements.
+You can also get gabapentin privately.
+But the same controlled substance rules apply.
+Private gabapentin prescriptions must follow Schedule 3 requirements.

 If you have questions about your gabapentin prescription, speak to your GP or pharmacist.